pulumi/pulumi/CONTRIBUTING.md

 We use `make` as our build system, so you'll want to install that as well, if you don't have it already.
 We have extremely limited support for doing development on Windows (the bare minimum for us to get Windows validation of `pulumi`) so if you're on windows, we recommend that you use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 We'd like to [make this better](https://github.com/pulumi/pulumi/issues/208) so feel free to pitch in if you can.

-You'll also need to make sure your maximum open file descriptor limit is set to 5000 at a minimum.
+You'll need to make sure your maximum open file descriptor limit is set to 5000 at a minimum.

 ```bash
 ulimit -n # to test